Plug-in hybrid: Series production

-On December 15, 2008, BYD Auto began selling its F3DM in China, becoming the first production plug-in hybrid sold in the world, though initially was available only for corporate and government customers.
+On December 15, 2008, BYD Auto began selling the BYD F3DM in China, becoming the first production plug-in hybrid sold in the world, though initially was available only for corporate and government customers.
 Sales to the general public began in Shenzhen in March 2010, but because the F3DM nearly doubles the price of cars that run on conventional fuel, BYD expects subsidies from the local government to make the plug-in affordable to personal buyers.

 Toyota tested 600 pre-production Prius Plug-ins in Europe and North America in 2009 and 2010.
 Volvo Cars built two demonstration versions of Volvo V70 Plug-in Hybrids in 2009 but did not proceed with production.
 The V60 plug-in hybrid was released in 2011 and was available for sale.